BUILDING EWS DATA SYSTEMS

 ~ Some researchers have found different thresholds for different groups of students, such as English-language learners.

 Ensuring indicators and thresholds work well for all student populations will help users target interventions more carefully and efficiently.

 As technology and digital storage capacity continue to evolve, so do possible strategies for gathering and monitoring EWS data.
-Initial EWS were based on data in teachers’ gradebooks, attendance rolls, and disciplinary referrals.
-Later, Excel-enabled digital sorting and analysis.
+Initial EWS were based on data in teachers’ grade books, attendance rolls, and disciplinary referrals.
+Later, Excel-enabled digital sorting and analysis were used.

 Such approaches were based on only a single or few easily collected and validated indicators (like those that formed our ABC system).
 Later, more advanced programs allowed schools and districts to consider many different indicators of students’ needs, as well as composite indicators that rate or issue scores on students’ status toward graduation.

 ~ Ideally, EWS 2.0 data systems should contain both valid individual indicators to help schools identify effective actions to keep students on track to postsecondary success, and composite measures that provide guidance for prioritizing student-support strategies.

 ~ Whether schools or districts have a composite indicator or not, EWS 2.0 data systems should provide easily accessible data on individual indicators that show directly whether students are on track to high school graduation and postsecondary success.